Steve Truglia

 Steve Truglia (3 October 1962 – 17 November 2016) was a stunt coordinator, stunt performer and action unit director in the UK.
 He became a TED speaker in 2009.
-Truglia died while attempting to abseil from a helicopter.

 Career

 Truglia served as a reservist in the UK Special Forces for twenty years.

 Truglia became a professional stuntman in 1996.
 His motion picture stunt credits included Saving Private Ryan and two James Bond films.